-The rainforest is legendary for its flora and fauna.
-On this trip we take you into the heart of the Sabah jungle to get up close to the creatures that inhabit it.
+The Borneo rainforest is legendary for its rich flora and fauna.
+On this trip we take you into the heart of the Sabah region to get up close to the jungle habitats and the creatures that inhabit it.
 Amongst the wealth of insects we hope to find Orangutan, Pygmy Elephant and Proboscis Monkeys.
-We will see a range of habitats including the deep forest, the rocky reaches of the jungle peaks and the river arteries that snake though the trees and the beautiful white sand and azure sea of the coast.
+We will see a range of habitats including the deep forest, the river arteries that snake though the trees and the beautiful white sand and azure sea of the coast.

-We spend time walking amongst the jungle, relaxing in the Lupa Masa eco-lodge, winding through the forest on a river cruise, visiting the Rainforest Discovery Center at Sepilok, immersing ourselves in the world famous Danum Valley and glamping on a tropical island off the beautiful coastline.
+We spend time walking amongst the jungle, staying amongst the trees in the Lupa Masa eco-camp, winding through the forest on a river cruise, visiting the orangutans at the Rainforest Discovery Center at Sepilok, immersing ourselves in the world famous Danum Valley and glamping on a tropical island off the beautiful coastline.

-We have our own guide in Borneo who can be trusted to not only give you a fascinating and fun insight into the various locations where we visit but also ensure that you are safe and well looked after.
-We also use various local guides who speak excellent English and who provide specific care in certain areas, such as in the jungle.
+We have our own company and guides in Borneo who can be trusted to not only give you a fascinating and fun insight into the various locations where we visit but also ensure that you are safe and well looked after.
+We also use various local guides who speak excellent English and who provide specific knowledge in certain areas.